srobo/team-emails/SR2023/2022-10-12-remote-kickstarts.md

 ---
-to: Student Robotics 2023 teams not going to Southampton Kickstart
+to: Student Robotics 2023 teams not going to Southampton Kickstart and not opted out of Kickstart
 subject: Kickstart update
 ---